Service terms for pilotage

 The characteristics of vessels, such as loads on structures and machinery in ice conditions, and the capability of vessels to navigate in ice, are important for the safety of winter navigation.
 The ice class regulations issued by the Finnish Transport and Communications Agency Traficom aim to ensure that vessels in the Baltic Sea have sufficient capability to navigate in ice to maintain safe and efficient navigation year around to Finnish ports.
 More detailed instructions on the availability of pilotage services during the validity of the assistance restrictions are given in Appendix 1.

-Embarkation and disembarkation of pilots is safe only when the pilot transfer arrangements comply with the international regulations.
+Embarkation and disembarkation of pilots is safe only when the pilot transfer arrangements conform to international regulations.
 The pilot shall not board a vessel with unsafe pilot embarkation arrangements or disembark a vessel with unsafe pilot disembarkation arrangements.
-More detailed information about situations in which the pilot transfer arrangements do not comply with the requirements is provided in Appendix 2.
+More detailed information about situations in which the pilot transfer arrangements do not comply with the requirements is depicted in Appendix 2.

 Use of floodlights in the Saimaa region